X

 The National Y swim lesson program is designed to teach safety, confidence and strength in the water in a supportive and nurturing environment.
 The program is organized into 8 levels and your child is assigned to a level at the beginning of each session.
 Refer to our swim lessons level overview to determine your child’s swim lessons level.

-If you have any questions about the swim lessons program or are unsure of the appropriate level for your child, please contact Emily Labulis, Aquatics Director, at 203-920-1652 or by email. to schedule an evaluation.
+If you have any questions about the swim lessons program or are unsure of the appropriate level for your child, please contact Kristin White, Senior Director of Aquatics, at 203-920-1643 or by email. to schedule an evaluation.
 This brief evaluation allows for each child to be placed accordingly to ensure success and growth within the swim lessons program.